Miss Georgia (U.S. state)

 The Miss Georgia competition is the pageant that selects the representative for the state of Georgia in the Miss America pageant.
+Miss Georgia 2025 is Audrey Kittila of Milton.

 Georgia has won the Miss America crown twice - Neva Jane Langley of Lakeland, Florida who won the 1953 Miss America title, and in 2015, when Betty Cantrell of Warner Robins was named Miss America 2016, making her the first native-born Miss Georgia to hold the Miss America title.

 In the fall of 2018, the Miss America Organization (MAO) terminated Miss Georgia organization's license as well as licenses from Florida, New Jersey, New York, Pennsylvania, Tennessee, and West Virginia.
 On December 22, 2018; the MAO reinstated the license for the Miss Georgia organization to Trina Pruitt.

-Kelsey Hollis of Warner Robins was crowned Miss Georgia 2022 on June 18, 2022 at River Center for the Performing Arts in Columbus.
-She represented Georgia and competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she was named 4th runner-up along with winning a Preliminary Social Impact Pitch award.
+Audrey Kittila of Milton was crowned Miss Georgia 2025 on June 14, 2025, at River Center for the Performing Arts in Columbus.
+She represented Georgia and competed for the title of Miss America 2026, where she placed 3rd Runner-Up.